Concourse linux worker with USB for hardware tests

 scott@octagonal ~ $ fly -t eui workersname containers platform tags team state version age worker-debian-vm 33 linux none none running 2.3 23h53mworker-macos-vm.local 0 darwin none none running 2.3 54d worker-windows-vm 0 windows none none running 2.3 21d

-Throwing the benefits away
+Throwing the benefits of containerisation away

 We'll create another worker VM like before, but we're going to force the houdini